zeyuanxuan/lisa-leap/README.md

 ---
 ## ⚡ Quickstart

-Once `lisa-leap` is installed, the snippet below walks through the most common workflow end-to-end: build a Milky Way catalog, pick one binary from it, and then run the full signal-analysis pipeline (waveform → spectrum → characteristic strain → SNR) on that single source.
+Once `lisa-leap` is installed, you can walk through the most common workflow below: build a Milky Way catalog, pick one binary from it, and then run the full signal-analysis pipeline (waveform → spectrum → characteristic strain → SNR) on that single source.

 ```python
 import numpy as np